wearhacks/projectx/README.md

 ##Key Features

+User profile with location (force sign-on with GitHub)

 Pick a vertical i.e. wearables

 Should be invite only (closed beta) to start.
 Get users from our events